 The most recent trial carried out by Dexcom involving 308 participlants, over 80% with Type 1 diabetes, found that the G7’s mean absolute relative difference (MARD) was 8.2% for adults and 8.1% for paediatric patients.
 This is an improvement on G6 and there's an improvement in day 1 readings too, so better accuracy can be expected.

-Dexcom G6 is currently at the higher end of the CGM market in terms of price, costing around a third more than FreeStyle Libre 1 and 2.
-[Libre 3 is also expected to remain at the same cost as its predecessors although this option isn't yet available for self-funders in the UK.
+Dexcom G6 is currently at the higher end of the CGM market in terms of price, costing around a third more than FreeStyle Libre 1 and 2 and Libre 3 is also expected to remain at the same cost as its predecessors although this option isn't yet available for self-funders in the UK.

 The most desirable and so eagerly awaited feature that Dexcom data is directly sent to a watch (in particular Apple smartwatches ) - without a phone being nearby - is still a little way off, but has been confirmed by Dexcom's CEO as a feature coming.
 Dexcom state that this capability is an 'anticipated future software release' so it sounds as if an update will become available at some point for this to happen.

 Another point to note is that the sensor is approved for ages 2 years old and older and there is a redesigned optional receiver that is smaller, with a more vibrant, easier to read display.

 COMPARISON WITH FREESTYLE LIBRE

 The obvious comparison of a Dexcom G7 is with a FreeStyle Libre and Abbott are currently in the process of rolling out Libre 3 in Europe.
 So, when it comes to a choice of CGM this is likely to be where users will be looking at the key differences between the two.